Ayushijain-vanshikaDua/DevProject/README.md

-Project Title: Sweet tooth (Ice-creams and sweets shopping website)
+Project Title: Sweet tooth (Ice-creams and sweets' shopping website)

 Must Have Features:
 |S. No.|Feature|